KWVR-FM

 KWVR-FM (92.1 MHz, "Music Country") is a radio station licensed to serve Enterprise, Oregon, United States.
 The station, which began broadcasting in 1987, is owned by Wallowa Valley Radio, LLC.
-It has been granted a U.S. Federal Communications Commission (FCC) construction permit to move to 92.9 MHz, decrease ERP to 190 watts and increase HAAT to 584 meters.

 Programming

 KWVR-FM broadcasts a full-service country music format including local and regional news as well as community affairs programming.
 In addition to its usual music and news programming, KWVR-FM carries select sporting events as an affiliate of the Oregon State Beavers Radio Network.

 History

 This station received its original construction permit from the FCC on June 12, 1984.
 The new station was assigned the call letters KWVR-FM by the FCC on July 3, 1984.

 In June 1984, Tri-State Communications Corporation, Inc., reached an agreement to transfer the permit for this still-under construction station to the Wallowa Valley Radio Broadcasting Corporation, a company wholly owned by Lee D. Perkins and Carol-Lee Perkins, a married couple.
 The deal was approved by the FCC on August 13, 1984, and the transaction was completed on November 19, 1984.
 After a series of extensions and modifications, KWVR-FM finally received its license to cover from the FCC on January 19, 1988.

 In December 2008, the Wallowa Valley Radio Broadcasting Corporation agreed to transfer the license for this station to Wallowa Valley Radio, LLC, for a cash sale price of $650,000.
 The transfer was approved by the FCC on January 27, 2009, and the transaction was consummated on March 1, 2009.
 Wallowa Valley Radio, LLC, is wholly owned by members of the Frasch family of Chanhassen and Fairmont, Minnesota.
 The Frasch family has owned ranching property in Wallowa County, Oregon, for more than 20 years.